JackBro/imm_engine/README.md

 immature engine
 ===============
 C++
 immature engine
 Quick-and-dirty

 Introduction:
 -------------
 A small game engine.
 All features tend to be minimized.
-The engine platform only supports Microsoft Windows.
+The platform only supports Microsoft Windows.
 The fundamental 3D rendering technique is derived from the textbook Introduction to 3D Game Programming with DirectX 11 by Frank Luna.
 This engine development methodology is Quick-and-dirty, no traditional API design, casual style.
-It may be difficult to use, because the engine is on low completion status.
+It may be difficult to use due to weakness development scale and absence of visualization scene editor.

 In Development:
 ---------------
-The project is in development, there is less document and feature now.
+There is less document now, and on low completion status.
 The framework of the engine is instability, will be changed frequently.
 Just guarantee the able to compile the project correctly.